Analyzing Character Representation in Media Content using Multimodal Foundation Model: Effectiveness and Trust: Methodology

 \textbf{Benchmarking.} We first benchmarked the LR models using as a baseline the CLIP ZS model \cite{DBLP:journals/corr/abs-2103-00020} and the deployed gender and age detectors of the DeepFace library \cite{serengil2020lightface} (these models are trained on the IMDB-WIKI dataset \cite{Rothe-IJCV-2018}).
 For the validation, we used the validation set of the FairFace dataset \cite{DBLP:journals/corr/abs-1908-04913}.
 The deepface age model predicts the ages in the set \{0,1,...,100\} and we mapped each prediction to the considered age groups.
 The text we used to describe the classes we considered in the case of the CLIP Zero-Shot model (CLIP ZS) was ``the face of a \{man,woman\}'' and ``A person in the \{x\} age group'' for gender and age, respectively.
 Table~\ref{table:gender_age_table} shows that both CLIP ZS and CLIP + LR outperform the DeepFace deployed model for the prediction of gender and age in the FairFace dataset.
 The performance of these models is comparable to the state-of-the-art performance in the FairFace dataset \cite{Kuprashevich2024} with accuracy \textbf{97.5}\% and \textbf{62.28}\% for gender and age.

-\textbf{Results on full-length films.} We chose three full-length movies to generate the gender and age analytics to be used for visualization and subsequent user study.
-This include Mamma Mia!
+\textbf{Results on full-length films.} We chose three full-length films to generate the gender and age analytics to be used for visualization and subsequent user study.
+These include Mamma Mia!
 The Movie (2008), The Best Exotic Marigold Hotel (2011), and Black Panther (2018).
 The films were selected to include diverse distributions of on-screen appearances for gender and age.
-The results are shown in Table~\ref{table:films_results}.
+The films and analysis results are shown in Table~\ref{table:films_results}.